Stefal/rtkbase/README.md

                          Deploy services.

         --gpsd-chrony
-                         Install gpsd and chrony to set clock from the gnss receiver.
+                         Install gpsd and chrony to set date and time from the gnss receiver.

-        --crontab
-                         add crontab tools, every day logs are archived

         --detect-usb-gnss
                          Detect your GNSS receiver.